kwabenasapong/openpldoc/manual/source/android.rst

 next to the text box or press the return on your phone keyboard.
 You will be presented with a list of media in which your search word was found.

-**Note:** When searching Bibles media you must enter the exact name, chapter, verse or verses.
+**Note:** When searching the Bible you must enter the exact name, chapter, verse or verses.
 Searching songs will search titles and lyrics with the text used.